NTSB Identification: WPR12FA274

 Injuries: 4 Fatal.

-Several witnesses located adjacent to the accident site reported hearing the airplane takeoff from the airport near their residences.
-Witnesses stated that the airplane's engine sounded normal and suddenly just stopped.
-One witness, who was outside his home, just south of the runway, reported that while he was outside his home, he saw the accident airplane fly over 100-foot tall trees north of his position at an altitude of about 150 to 200 feet above ground level (agl) and that the engine sounded normal.
-The witness said that while he directed his attention away from the airplane momentarily, he heard the engine suddenly stop and he immediately looked back and observed the airplane descend into 100-foot tall trees.
+Local witnesses reported that the airplane took off from the airport; however, shortly after takeoff, the sound of the engine stopped.
+One witness reported that when he saw the accident airplane fly over 100-foot-tall trees north of him at an altitude of about 200 feet above ground level, the engine sounded normal.
+However, when he looked away from the airplane momentarily, he heard the engine stop.
+He immediately looked back and saw the airplane descend into the 100-foot tall trees.

 Index for Jun2012 | Index of months